gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 ### Test cases

+- Executable with flavors depends on a library with matching flavors.
+    - Verify that each flavor of the executable can be built and is linked against the correct flavor of the library
+- Executable with flavors depends on a library with no flavors
+- Executable with flavors depends on a library with a single non-default flavor
+- Executable depends on a library depends on another library.
+All have the same set of flavors
+    - Verify that each flavor of the executable can be built and is linked against the correct flavor of the libraries.
 - Executable with flavors depends on a library with a single flavor which depends on a library with flavors.
+- Reasonable error message when:
+    - Executable depends on a library with multiple flavors
+    - Executable with flavors depends on a library with multiple flavors that do not match the executable's flavors.

 ### Open issues